react-native-webview/react-native-webview/docs/Reference.md

 ### `onMessage`

-A function that is invoked when the webview calls `window.postMessage`.
-Setting this property will inject a `postMessage` global into your webview, but will still call pre-existing values of `postMessage`.
+Function that is invoked when the webview calls `window.ReactNativeWebview_postMessage`.
+Setting this property will inject this global into your webview.

-`window.postMessage` accepts one argument, `data`, which will be available on the event object, `event.nativeEvent.data`. `data` must be a string.
+`window.ReactNativeWebview_postMessage` accepts one argument, `data`, which will be available on the event object, `event.nativeEvent.data`. `data` must be a string.

 | Type     | Required |
 | -------- | -------- |